ndziuba/EnterpriseAI-Project/README.md

 ## ZenML pipeline

 ### data_loader step
 The data_loader step is a part of the training pipeline.
-It fetches wildfire data from the Canada Wildfire Service(https://cwfis.cfs.nrcan.gc.ca/downloads/activefires/activefires.csv), filters it based on a specified timeframe (daydelta parameter), and retrieves satellite images of the wildfires from the Mapbox API.
+It fetches wildfire data from the [Canada Wildfire Service](https://cwfis.cfs.nrcan.gc.ca/downloads/activefires/activefires.csv), filters it based on a specified timeframe (daydelta parameter), and retrieves satellite images of the wildfires from the Mapbox API.
 This step mimics the origin of the Kaggle dataset and creates additional training, valid and test data, enabling a continuous change in the model.

 The step returns the count of images saved, which is useful for understanding the volume of data added in each run.